heheheheheehyqo/collection/README.md

 ## Usage

-For example, we have an `Product` class that we want to wrap in a collection:
+For example, we have a `Product` class that we want to wrap in a collection:

 ```php
 class Product